islamazhar/CASPER/prototype/README.md

-# Going Passwordless with py_webauthn (Sample RP)

-A basic implementation of a WebAuthn RP using the [py_webauthn](https://github.com/duo-labs/py_webauthn) library for passwordless account registration and authentication.
+This is a basic prototype implementation of CASPER using the  using the [py_webauthn](https://github.com/duo-labs/py_webauthn) library.

 ## Requirements